venkrrish/PETPROJECTS/README.md

-# PETPROJECTS
+# Fun_Projects
-Some random stuff of ML
+Some random stuff of ML ,Cv,Ai
- This Repo contains all the stuff i had done till now alongside learning . 😉
+ This Repo contains all the stuff i had done till now alongside learning .... 😉